tevisgehr/Behavioral-Cloning-Project/README.md

 Each of these revisions had multpile sub-revisons that can be seen seen in this repository and are descibed in detail in the log pdf file.

 #### Rev 1-
 Implimented a very simple fully conected network to see is I could get the car to run off of the model.
+Then I tried a simple convolutional network and was quickly able to produce a model that would drive the car reasonably well up until at least the first sharp turn.

 #### Rev 2-
+Due to the high number of zeros in the Udacity training set steering angles, I collected my own data with a mouse.
+I was unable to get any improvements from using my own data and eventually went back to the Udacity dataset.

 #### Rev 3-
+I fully implimented the suggested pipeline from the project videos, starting with the Lenet architecture and eventually switching to the NVIDIA architecture.

 #### Rev 4-
+Made various changes to the NVIDIA architecture including adding or subtracting layers, changing the number of neurons in various layer, adding dropout, using various batch sizes, and training for various numbers of epochs.

 #### Rev 5-
+I played around with performing Canny transforms on the training images.
+I was able to train a model that performed reasonably well on Canny-transformed images, but I ended up abandoning the idea in favor of implimenting a variety of other data processing techniques (as described above).

 #### Rev 6-